microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/toolWindow/toolWindow.md

 Be sure to read about [Remote UI](./../../inside-the-sdk/remote-ui.md) works in the VisualStudio.Extensibility framework.

 Tool window content is created using WPF, so refer to the [WPF documentation](https://learn.microsoft.com/dotnet/desktop/wpf/overview/) for guidance.

+See the [ToolWindowExtension](./../../../../New_Extensibility_Model/Samples/ToolWindowExtension) sample for a full example of creating an extension with a tool window.